Skip to content

 Another useful application of relatedness is finding samples in a dataset which genetically relate to a sample of interest up to a certain kinship degree.
 It must be a common use case when we have large collections of samples in datasets and we want to find out if an external sample of interest exists in these datasets, or if any samples genetically related to sample of interest present in datasets.
 Sample of interest is provided as a vcf in request.

-Polygenic risk scores are implemented by the same algorithm and perform the same calculations for
+Polygenic risk scores are implemented by the same algorithm and perform the same calculations for basic scores as --score in plink.

 Note